colemanjj/Spudnik-07/README.md

 blog.arduino.cc -- the Arduino community blog for project ideas. forum.arduino.cc -- the Arduino community forum for coding ideas and guidance.
 DFROBOT.com -- code for sampling the Specific Conductance / TDS sensor, including extracting a median of multiple samples.
-RyanB in the https://community.particle.io forum for code snippets and code ideas on running the Particle Electron on solar power.
 Many others that have contributed code and ideas to the Adafruit and Particle forums.

 # Licensed under: